Oral cancer: Management

 Oral cancer (squamous cell carcinoma) is usually treated with surgery alone, or in combination with adjunctive therapy, including radiation, with or without chemotherapy.
 With small lesions (T1), surgery or radiation have similar control rates, so the decision about which to use is based on functional outcome, and complication rates.

 Surgery

 In most centres, removal of squamous cell carcinoma from the oral cavity and neck is achieved primarily through surgery.
 This also allows a detailed examination of the tissue for histopathologic characteristics, such as depth, and spread to lymph nodes that might require radiation or chemotherapy.
 For small lesions (T1–2), access to the oral cavity is through the mouth.
 When the lesion is larger, involves the bone of the maxilla or mandible, or access is limited due to mouth opening, the upper or lower lip is split, and the cheek pulled back to give greater access to the mouth.
 When the tumor involves the jaw bone, or when surgery or radiation will cause severe limited mouth opening, part of the bone is also removed with the tumor.

+AI diagnostic imaging shows potential in laser-assisted surgery.